MIMUW-RL/space-gym/README.md

 There are several difficulty levels.
 For each level we provide the rewards achieved by the best RL method that we tested and the Human baseline score, obtained using the so-called keyboard-agent (see `keyboard_agent.py`)

- 1. two planets present within the region boundaries (there is predefined env with default parameters `GoalContinuous2P-v0`), it is easily solved by off policy RL algorithms (SAC & TD3).
+ 1. two planets present within the region boundaries (there is predefined env with default parameters `GoalContinuous2P-v0`), it is easily solved by off-policy RL algorithms (SAC & TD3).
- 2. three planets present within the boundaries (there is predefined env with default parameters `GoalContinuous3P-v0`), much harder challenge than two planets, all of the tested RL methods have issues grasping how to use gravity and avoid crashing on a planet.
+ 2. three planets present within the boundaries (there is predefined env with default parameters `GoalContinuous3P-v0`), much harder challenge than two planets, all of the tested RL methods have issues grasping how to use gravity and avoid crashing.
- 3. four planets present within the boundaries (there is predefined env with default parameters `GoalContinuous4P-v0`), this environment is not solvable and the policy is not able to avoid continuously crasing on a planet.
+ 3. four planets present within the boundaries (there is predefined env with default parameters `GoalContinuous4P-v0`), this environment is not solvable and the policy is not able to avoid continuously crasing.

 ### Kepler Orbit Env